Note to Editors: A FACToid is available for use with this story which illustrates fast growing congregations.*

 *This file appears in .pdf format, if you do not have Adobe Acrobat, you may download it for free from their web site.

 HARTFORD, CT, December 6, 2001 – End of Ramadan December 16th (Eid ul-Fitir) – Muslim mosques are springing up in cities and suburbs across America where the holy month of Ramadan currently is being celebrated as it is around the world.

-According to a study now being analyzed at Hartford Seminary, the rapid growth in the number of mosques in the last decade parallels the development of Latter-day Saints (Mormon) and Assemblies of God congregations in the country.
+According to a study now being analyzed at Hartford International University, the rapid growth in the number of mosques in the last decade parallels the development of Latter-day Saints (Mormon) and Assemblies of God congregations in the country.